-Despite the mounds of data showing that investing in customer service drives better business results, building a truly customer-centric company still takes courage.
+Despite the data showing that investing in customer service drives better business results, building a truly customer-centric company still takes courage.

-True customer centricity requires a deliberate commitment to principles that may run counter to the kinds of short-term, cost-cutting tactics that are easier to connect to the bottom line.
+True customer centricity requires a deliberate commitment to principles that may run counter to short-term, cost-cutting tactics that are easier to connect to the bottom line.

-If you want to build a customer-centric company, you have to commit to a set of values — and instill them across your entire organization — that put customers first and foremost in all decisions.
+To build a customer-centric company, you must commit to a set of values — and instill them across your entire organization — that put customers first and foremost in all decisions.

-It’s not easy, and it doesn’t always come naturally.
-But if you succeed, it will have a direct and positive impact on your bottom line.
+It's not easy, and it doesn't always come naturally.
+But if you succeed, it will directly and positively impact your bottom line.

 What does it mean to be customer centric?

 Being customer centric means focusing every aspect of your business — from marketing and sales to product development and support — on customer needs and interests, prioritizing customers' long-term successes over short-term business goals.

 Consider all the times you've received dehumanizing service from a company that prioritizes nickel-and-diming their customers over delivering a positive customer experience: